c-blake/cligen/README.md

 _longopt` in bash, `compdef _gnu_generic` in zsh, or the GNU `help2man`.

 `cligen`-erated parsers accept **any unambiguous prefix** for long options.
-So, hitting the TAB key is unnecessary, though might pop-up useful help.
-In yet other words, long options can be as short as possible.
+In other words, long options can be as short as possible.
+In yet other words, hitting the TAB key to complete is unnecessary **if** the completion is unique.

 When you want more specific help than `set foo`, just add parameter-keyed metadata with Nim's association-list literals: